-Below are a selection of talks held by the Stokes society.
+Below are a section of talks previously held by the Stokes Society.

 Ebola: Ape Man Hunts Bat Virus